 Cauliflower: I knew a tuber who killed himself.

 Cauliflower: He threw himself into a vat of boiling water.
 No, he got mashed.
-No, he got roasted.
-No, he got sautéed.
+Or maybe roasted.
+Or was it sautéed?

 Aubergine: Which is it?

 Cauliflower: I’m confused.
-The misery has gone to my head.
+Your misery has gone to my head.

 Asparagus: My biggest fear is being sent back to Germany.
 I have nightmares about it.